 As is often the case in a small town, Bath doesn't have a public transportation system that people use for their commute.

 The people who call Bath home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bath residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bath include English, German, Irish, Scottish, and Dutch.
+The greatest number of Bath residents report their race to be White.
+Important ancestries of people in Bath include English, German, Irish, Scottish, and French.

 The most common language spoken in Bath is English.
 Other important languages spoken here include Italian and African languages.